Cloud & Cybersecurity Advisor @ D3 Cyber

 Almost every business decision requires executives and managers to balance risk and reward, and efficiency in that process is essential to an enterprise’s success.
 Too often though, IT risk (business risk related to the use of IT) is overlooked.

-This session intends to address business risks related to the use of IT, looking at industry standards, frameworks and best practices, as well as focusing on real world examples and specific plans on how to implement IT Risk Management on every level of your company in a Cloud-enabled world.
+This session focuses on specific plans on how to implement IT Risk Management on every level of your company in a Cloud-enabled world.